dave/iot/README.md

 # Setup

+Things you might need on your Mac:
+* Jq tool for displaying json on command line: `brew install jq`
+* Nmap network scanner `brew install nmap`
+* Make a shortcut to the airport tool so it's easier to use: `sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/local/bin/airport`

 1) Flash Raspberry Pi OS Lite 32-bit version using Pi Imager to SD card.
 2) Remember to set hostname, ssh access and locale settings in advanced.
 3) *Mac* Try to ssh in with the hostname configured in the Imager settings: `ssh pi@XXX.local`
-4) *Mac* If that fails, use network scanner to find the DHCP assigned ip address (here XXX is the local address given to your Mac): `sudo nmap -sn 192.168.XXX.0/24 | grep -B 2 Raspberry`, then ssh to Pi on local address: `ssh pi@192.168.XXX.XXX`
+4) *Mac* If that fails, scan local network for the Pi (here XXX is the local range given to your Mac): `sudo nmap -sn 192.168.XXX.0/24 | grep -B 2 Raspberry`, then ssh to Pi on local address: `ssh pi@192.168.XXX.XXX`
 6) We will approximately follow [these instructions](https://imti.co/iot-wifi/) to install docker and pull image (but we skip the `disable wpa_supplicant` step until the end, because it will disable wifi and lock you out of the Pi):
 7) *Pi* Install Docker: `curl -sSL https://get.docker.com | sh`
 8) *Pi* Update permissions: `sudo usermod -aG docker pi`